EF4 framework settings

 Font size switcher – enable or disable font size switcher.

 It is usually displayed above the component area in the template.
 This tool allows to enlarge or reduce the font size of the component area.

 Back to top button – enable or disable "back to top" button.

-It is usually displayed in the bottom corner or in the footer area of template.
-This button allows to smooth scroll to the top of page.
+It is usually displayed in the bottom corner or in the footer area of the template.
+This button allows smoothing scroll to the top of the page.